 (21).
 Palmitoleics also increased the amount of both omega-18s as well as oleic and linolenic acids in blood plasma.
 However, this remains controversial as other studies have had conflicting results.

 Supports Insulin Sensitivity

-Palmitoleic acid prevents the breakdown of insulin and helps it work more effectively (4).
-In addition, palmitoleic acid supports blood sugar control by preventing spikes in glucose levels and reducing inflammation that contributes to type II diabetes.
+Palmitoleic acid may prevent the breakdown of insulin and help it work more effectively (4).
+In addition, palmitoleic acid may support blood sugar control by preventing spikes in glucose levels and reducing inflammation that contributes to type II diabetes.
 It is also associated with an increase in the sensitivity of muscle cells that respond to insulin.
 Again, studies have found conflicting results in this area so it is far from completely understood.

 Reduces Inflammation And Swelling

-Palmitoleic acid helps reduce inflammation-causing molecules called cytokines.
+Palmitoleic acid may help reduce inflammation-causing molecules called cytokines.
 Palmitoleic acid has also been seen in mice to promote a molecule that reduces the production of cytokines.
 This helps stop chronic inflammation and swelling (14).
 Palmitoles produce an anti-inflammatory effect on the skin when applied topically to prevent dermatitis from occurring or worsening.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!